totten/civix/README.txt

 $ cd <civicrm-extensions-dir>
 $ civix init --type=module com.example.mymodule

-You may wish to tweak the "com.example.mymodule/info.xml" file.
+You should tweak the "com.example.mymodule/info.xml" file.

 To activate this new module, browse to